Ngazetungue/anabeb-portal/README.md

 # **Anabeb Conservancy - Management Portal**

-For testing purpose: username:admin and password:admin123456
+For testing purpose: username:admin and password:admin12345
+The system divided into two interfave admin and staff, but for testing purpose i share login details of admin only.
+By the way you can create/register staff member through admin.

 ## **Project Overview**
 **Anabeb Conservancy Portal** is a secure personnel management system built with **Django**, designed to empower: